Why is Ireland so expensive?

 Almost nobody thinks they get paid enough but high wage countries always equal a high cost of living.
 And Ireland, by all accounts, is a high wage country.
 Whether wages here are high enough to support the much higher cost of living is a debate for another day!

-The minimum wage in Ireland is €11.30 an hour or over €1,900 a month based on a 39-hour working week (up from €10.50 an hour in 2022).
-While it might seem low, it compares favourable to a lot of other countries in Europe.
+The minimum wage in Ireland is €12.70 an hour or over €2,100 a month based on a 39-hour working week.
+While it might seem low, this is the second highest in the EU after Luxembourg and compares to a minimum wage of less than €500 a month in Bulgaria and even less in some non-EU countries.
 And the Government has promised to phase in a new 'living wage' over the next few years.
-The living wage will be set at 60% of the median wage in any given year which, in 2023, would be €13.85 an hour.
+The living wage will be set at 60% of the median wage in any given year which, in 2024, would be over €14 an hour.

 Claims culture

 While some claims are genuine, many are frivolous at best and outright fraudulent at worst, and this is pushing up the cost of insurance for everyone, to the point where it's unaffordable for some businesses.
 And in 2019 we reached Peak Compo Culture when news emerged that a then 43-year-old Government TD was suing a hotel for falling off a small swing which she claimed wasn't supervised.
-Words fail.
+Words fail...

 The cost of public liability insurance is now a huge overhead for many businesses and this is feeding through into higher prices for everyone.

-And although the Government says it remains committed to tackling compo culture and excessive personal liability awards, reform remains painfully slow.
+And although the Government says it remains committed to tackling compo culture and excessive personal liability awards, reform remains slow.

 Get in touch